Note

 Examples

-Disable cross-tenant load balancing and in-tenant load balancing.
+Disable both cross-tenant and intra-tenant load balancing.

 obclient> ALTER SYSTEM SET enable_rebalance = false tenant='all_user'; ALTER SYSTEM SET enable_rebalance = true tenant='MYSQL';